Breaking the Silence Program

 From a young age, young people are exposed to information, messaging and behaviours that can support and condone violence against women.
 Young people are also already exposed to, and influenced by, domestic violence.

 During this critical life stage, young people are already forming ideas about men, women and their relationships.
 Exposure to harmful messaging and gender stereotyping can lead to attitudes that support inequality and disrespect towards women.

 Exposure to violence against women also has a clear and negative impact on children and young people’s behaviour, mental health, and social development.

 Schools play a pivotal role in breaking the cycle of violence by teaching young people how to recognise and challenge violence against women and build respectful relationships.
 Breaking the Silence engages the wider school community to promote and role model gender equality and create a safe, inclusive school culture to stop violence against women.

-Registrations for the 2017 Breaking the Silence Program have now closed.
+Expressions of interest for the 2018-19 Breaking the Silence Program are now open.
 To express interest for 2018, click here.